coreBOS/coreBOSDocumentation/user/pages/04.user-manual/importingdata/import_special/item.md

 "","Susan","Wilson","(694) 186-6696","EDFG Group Limited","(838) 935-6869"
 ```

-When the import process reaches the **Organization Name** field, it sees that it is a reference field and automatically searches the Account module for an account with “account name” equal to the value in the import CSV.
+When the import process reaches the **Organization Name** field, it sees that it is a reference field and automatically searches the Account module for an account with "account name" equal to the value in the import CSV.
 If found it will relate the two records correctly, if not, a new account will be created and then the relation will be established.

 These types of reference fields support an extended syntax whereas you can indicate the module that the value belongs to.
 This can be seen in the next CSV file: